Wondering how to come more easily, frequently…or for the first time?

 No matter what the journey, however, one thing holds consistently true: without arousal, orgasms won’t happen.

-Note: Orgasms require arousal , but that doesn’t necessarily mean that a person who orgasms consented to or enjoyed sexual activity.
+Note: Climax requires arousal , but that doesn’t necessarily mean that a person who orgasms consented to or enjoyed sexual activity.
 If you’ve experienced unwanted sexual contact, call 800-656-4673 in the U.S. to be routed to a helpline in your area.

-Knowing that orgasms require rising arousal is the first step towards experiencing orgasm for yourself.
-Let’s talk about how orgasms work.
+Knowing that orgasms require rising arousal is the first step towards experiencing one for yourself.
+Let’s talk about how they work.

 How Orgasms Happen